w3f/Grants-Program/README.md

 ## :rocket: Alternative Funding Sources

+Some funding sources might be more and some less suitable for your project throughout its various stages.
+We encourage you to explore alternative funding options listed below.
+Please note, however, that you should not seek to fund the **same scope of work** from multiple sources and that any team found doing so will have its Web3 Foundation support terminated.

 ### Treasury

 The treasury is a pot of on-chain funds collected through transaction fees, slashing, staking inefficiencies, etc. The funds held in the treasury can be spent on spending proposals.
 Both [Polkadot](https://polkadot.network/) and [Kusama](https://kusama.network/) offer everyone the opportunity to apply for funding via the treasury.
 See: